-Refer to A.A.C.
-R15-2D-701 through R15-2D-705.
-Report salaries, wages, or other compensation of officers, employees, etc., as within Arizona if performance of the services occurs here.
+Report the salaries, wages, or other compensation of officers, employees, etc., as within Arizona if the performance of their services occurs entirely in Arizona.
 This rule applies regardless of where payment is made or control exercised.
 This rule also applies regardless of whether the performance of the services is partly or wholly in connection with the apportionable business carried on outside the state or in interstate or foreign commerce.
+Payroll used to generate non-apportionable or non-taxable income is not included in the payroll factor.